 I am a Post-Doctoral Research Associate of the Bayes4Health collaboration, a project that aims at developing new advanced methods to tackle health problems.
+I work under the joint supervision of Gareth Roberts and Simon Spencer.

 As part of my current work, I am looking at MCMC methods, particularly focussing on the Zig-Zag sampling (Bierkens et al, 2019) and its application to Bayesian inference of infectious disease dynamics from epidemic data.